abledbody/Picotron-Wiki/picotron_api/userdata/readme.md

 1D userdatas do not have a height.
 That doesn't mean that their height value is 1 or 0, but that height is not an attribute that they keep track of.
 Having or not having a height is a property that is stored on the userdata.
 This will cause certain functions, such as [`get()`](methods/get/main.md) and [`set()`](methods/set/main.md), to behave differently, under the assumption that the effective height of a 1D userdata is always 1.

 ## Bulk operations
 Userdatas have several bulk number manipulation methods that all work in roughly the same way.
-These operations are the main reason why userdatas are an attractive tool for optimization, because they skip the overhead of using a for loop in lua, where each operation costs an order of magnitude more than it would running in native code, where bulk operations do most of their work.
+These operations are the main reason why userdatas are an attractive tool for optimization, because they skip the overhead of using a for loop in Lua, where each operation costs an order of magnitude more than it would running in native code, where bulk operations do most of their work.

 One-op:
 - [`abs`](methods/abs/main.md)